sallysiqiguo/nhl_team_bot/README.md

-# NHL Team Twiiter Bot
+# NHL Team Twitter Bot

 This bot randomly selects 5 of the 31 NHL Teams to source from every time, and generates a tweet with similar sentiment and content using a Markov Chain model.
 The code is largely based off of [this repository](https://github.com/tommeagher/heroku_ebooks), with a few small modifications.
 Please see the original repository for a step-by-step guide on setting up Heroku.